 “Fast-growing digital technology businesses play a central role in ensuring the UK stays at the forefront of digital innovation and economic growth on the world stage.
 Based on the feedback from the tech community, the new Tech Nation Visa Scheme will prove to be a vital tool for companies that want to secure the high calibre people they need to quickly scale their product, service and operations.”

-Upon achieving my goal of receiving the endorsement by Tech City UK, it is only because of the team and support that kept me going, that drove me to apply for and be successful in receiving this high accolade from Tech Nation.
+Upon achieving my goal of receiving the endorsement for exceptional talent by Tech Nation, it is only because of the team and support that kept me going, that drove me to apply for and be successful in receiving this high accolade from Tech Nation.
+It was a very high accolade to be endorsed with exceptional talent instead of exceptional promise because the Assessor considered that in just three years of working in the UK tech sector, I had exceptional talent qualities and proved to them that I am a leader who has made significant contribution to the UK tech sector.

 This blog was written by Michelle Hua, Consultant, Speaker, CEO & Founder of Made With Glove.
 In 2016, Michelle was the recipient of the Exceptional Talent Visa (now called Global Talent Visa) and is the former #TechNationVisa Ambassador.
 Michelle consults for highly skilled tech entrepreneurs and people working in digital technologies on how they can receive the endorsement for exceptional talent or exceptional promise.
 Read Michelle’s other blogs on the #TechNationVisa here and Michelle’s own journey here.